tomcatmanager/tomcatmanager/docs/commandline.rst

    $ ~/bin/oldshiners.sh
    6

-As you can see in the shell script, we build a ``tomcat-manager`` command which included authentication credentials, the url where the Tomcat Manager web app is deployed, as well as the command from :doc:`Interactive Use <interactive>`.
+This script builds a ``tomcat-manager`` command which includes authentication credentials, the url where the Tomcat Manager web app is deployed, as well as the command from :doc:`Interactive Use <interactive>`.
-You have to specify all of this on the command line.
 In this example, we used ``list`` as our command.
 Any command that works in the interactive mode works on the command line.

 Note how we check the exit code in the shell. ``tomcat-manager`` knows whether the command to the tomcat server completed successfully or not, and sets the